perhansson/daq/pix-dev/python/epix/README.md

 Click "Stop" to end the dark run.

-5. Take a normal run with beam
+Step 5.
+Take a normal run with beam
 On the "DAQ Control GUI" under the beamtrigger section: click "Configure" Wait for about 10s
 NOTE: Keep the DAQ expert GUI (from step 2) visible at this moment to see that the run is being configured and controlled properly.
 This will not be needed in the future.